justicephysics/humanos2.0/phone-cluster-computing.md

 - **Purpose‑built, thin‑wide modules → the permanent fabric.** Designed from the start to operate in the cold, connected by light, deployed in orbit.
 - **Zero e‑waste at the end of life:** In space, modules are replaced, not discarded; on Earth, the open‑source design means components can be recycled into new modules indefinitely.

 The transition from Level 1 to Level 3 is not a rejection of the modular principle — it is its perfection.
 Google is showing us the first step.
-The Virtual Nalanda holds the complete roadmap.
+The Justice Physics Nalanda holds the complete roadmap.

 ---